Sdelsaz/PIN-for-Admin/README.md

  - phone
  - room

- You can set the attribute to be used in Parameter 5 If no attribute is set, the default is the assetTag
+ You can set the attribute to be used in Parameter 5.
+ If no attribute is set, the default is the assetTag.

- You can set the maximum amount of attempts in Parameter 6 If no value is set, the default is 3
+ You can set the maximum amount of attempts in Parameter 6.
+ If no value is set, the default is 3.

- You can set the Length of the PIN in Parameter 7
+ You can set the Length of the PIN in Parameter 7.
- If no value is set, the default is 5 characters
+ If no value is set, the default is 5 characters.

  An icon you can use for the policy in Self Service is also provided.